xrmonitors/issue-tracker/README.md

 * Prototype integration of some approaches for ergonomics from: http://mid.kaist.ac.kr/
 * Integrate a plugin for virtual browsers.

+### Collecting application logs

+To get more information about an issue:

+Logs from the installer are stored in `%ProgramData%/XRmonitors` under `XRmonitorsInstaller*.log`.

+Logs from the background service are stored in `%ProgramData%/XRmonitors` under `XRmonitorsService*.log`.

+Logs from the desktop UI are stored in `%LocalAppData%/XRmonitors` under `XRmonitorsUI*.log`.

+Logs from the VR application are stored in `%LocalAppData%/XRmonitors` under `XRmonitorsHologram*.log`.

 ### Other issues

 Please contact us through one of the options available below.